-Occasionally, Gordon’s Estate Services will offer a property for sale by tender with a minimum bid plus a buyer’s premium, which usually ranges from 5-10 per cent.
+Occasionally, Gordon’s Downsizing & Estate Services Ltd. will offer a property for sale by tender with a minimum bid plus a buyer’s premium, which usually ranges from 5-10 per cent.

 This means the seller is contractually obligated to sell the property to the party that submits the highest unconditional tender above the published minimum bid plus the buyer’s premium.